 Some in the Church might question the view that the Age of Grace has been a failure, but that’s because we’re among the few who have accepted the Lord’s free gift of pardon and will therefore enjoy its benefits.
 Remember, God’s desire is to reconcile us to Himself (Colossians 1:19-20).
 He doesn’t want for any to perish, but for all to come to repentance (2 Peter 3:9).
 And yet over the last 2,000 years most people have turned down His gift and gone their own way.
 After doing everything He could, short of violating man’s free will and forcing him to accept the pardon He offered, most of mankind will have rejected Him.
 Can you blame Him for being so angry as to unleash the full fury of His wrath against them?

-Even in the Church the response to God’s gift of eternal Life has been more apathy than adoration.
-When less than 10% of people who claim to be born again have adopted a Christian world view, it’s clear that there’s been a serious disconnect between His gift and our gratitude.
-When compared to the desired goal the Age of Grace has been a failure.
+Even in the Church, the response to God’s gift of eternal Life has been more apathy than adoration.
+When less than 10% of people who claim to be born again have adopted a Biblical world view, it’s clear that there’s been a serious disconnect between His gift and our gratitude.
+When compared to God’s desire the Age of Grace has been a failure.

-None of this is any more of a surprise to God than the outcome of His previous attempts.
+This is no more of a surprise to God than the outcome of His previous attempts.
 He doesn’t do things so He can see how we’ll respond.
 He already knows that.
 He does things so we can see how we’ll respond.
 Paul said every thing that was written in the past was written to teach us.
-(Romans 15:4) So far the lesson has been that no matter what God has done to draw us near, man is untrustworthy and rebellious, pushing God away and bringing judgment upon himself.
+(Romans 15:4) So far the lesson has been that no matter what God has done to draw us near, man is untrustworthy and rebellious, pushing God away and bringing judgment upon himself as a result.

 Now For The Kingdom

 OK, so what about the Kingdom Age, will it be a failure too?
-A study of the Kingdom Age shows that at the beginning life will be as close to heaven on earth as one could imagine.
-There will be peace on Earth and goodwill toward man, just like the angel promised to the shepherds on the night of the Lord’s birth.
-(Luke 2:14).
+A study of the Kingdom Age shows that at the beginning, life will be as close to heaven on earth as one could imagine.
+There will be peace on Earth and goodwill toward men, just like the angel promised to the shepherds on the night of the Lord’s birth (Luke 2:14).
 The creation, freed from the bondage of the curse, will be responding eagerly to mankind’s husbandry, with harvests so plentiful that it will be time for planting a new crop before they can finish bringing the old crop in (Amos 9:13).
-Perfect weather and overflowing bounty will make his work a joy instead of a burdensome toil.
-Long life spans will return as sickness and disease become a thing of the past.
+Perfect weather and overflowing bounty will make work a joy instead of a burdensome toil.
+Long life spans will return as sickness and disease again become rare occurrences (Isaiah 65:20).
 “Once again men and women of ripe old age will sit in the streets of Jerusalem, each with cane in hand because of his age.
-The city streets will be filled with boys and girls playing there.”
-(Zech.
+The city streets will be filled with boys and girls playing there” (Zech.
 8:4-5).
-This will be true through out the world because the Lord will settle disputes between the nations.
+This will be true throughout the world because the Lord will settle all disputes between the nations.
 They will not take up arms against each other, nor will they even train for war anymore (Isaiah 2:4).
 Every man will sit under his own vine and under his own fig tree and no one will make them afraid (Micah 4:4).